-The future of Liability in Software
+The future of Liability in Software:

 Slippery When Wet

 In software, if you are lucky you might find an EULA buried somewhere behind a link on some other page.
 Most products have a user manual, why is it not enough to print your “warning” inside?
-An easy to find, easy to implement standard.
+An easy to find, easy to implement as a standard.

 Fear is socially moderated and generated.
 Hence the term “mass hysteria.”
 We fear things that we’ve already experienced or that have happened to personal connections.
 We all too easily imagine horrible events that have befallen others.
 In an age of multimedia, this is a rather flawed system that has gone berserk or as they say “viral.”
-What we see has left us with some pretty poor estimates on the odds of events, like shark attacks or kidnappings.
+What we see has left us with some pretty weak estimates on the odds of events, like shark attacks or kidnappings.

 One reason we don’t fear lawsuits around software is that we don’t see them in the public sphere.
 They do happen, but all too often the cases never make it very far.
 Or the judge rules in favor of the software developer.
 Interpretation of the laws makes it difficult to prove or attribute harm to a customer.

 To date, we’ve yet to see a Twittergate on negligence in software development.
 This lack of noise doesn’t mean that no one has reasons to sue.
 Instead, it is more of an indicator that for the moment, the law and the precedent are not written to guide software litigation.
 And with little news or discussion in the public sphere, no one has the “fear.”

 Frankly, it is not a matter of will it happen, but when?
 What is the likelihood that in the next five years there will be successful suits brought against software firms?
 Should we make a bet?

 Software development is an odd industry.
 We leave an incredible electronic trail of searchable data for everything that we do.
 We track defects, check-ins, test reports, audit trails, and logs.
 And then we back up all of them.
 Quite often these records last forever.
 Or at least as long, if not longer than the company that created the record.